FerRacimo/PolyGraph/README.md

 This file contains information about the admixture graph, which should have been previously inferred using a program like MixMapper (Lipson et al. 2013) or qpGraph (Patterson et al. 2012).
 SimpleGraph.R is an example graph parameter file.
 This file uses the R library admixturegraph (Leppälä et al. 2017) to build the graph.

-# Running PhenoGraph
+# Running PolyGraph

-The command line options for PhenoGraph are as follows.
+The command line options for PolyGraph are as follows.
 The first 3 options (input file names) are required.
 We recommend tweaking the size of the proposal steps to obtain adequate MCMC acceptance probabilities.

     Rscript RunPhenotype.R \
     -g [GWAS input file name; default: NULL] \